The-Nexus-Collective/till-kubelke-product-easybgm/ARCHITECTURE.md

 ## Dependency Rules

-- Layer 3 (Apps) → darf Layer 2 + Layer 1 nutzen
+- Layer 3 (Apps) → may use Layer 2 + Layer 1
-- Layer 2 (Modules) → darf NUR Layer 1 nutzen
+- Layer 2 (Modules) → may ONLY use Layer 1
-- Layer 1 (Foundation) → keine Abhängigkeiten nach oben
+- Layer 1 (Foundation) → no dependencies upward
-- Module dürfen NICHT voneinander abhängen
+- Modules must NOT depend on each other

 ## Governance Model

-Siehe [GOVERNANCE.md](./GOVERNANCE.md) für das vollständige bidirektionale Governance-Modell:
+See [GOVERNANCE.md](./GOVERNANCE.md) for the complete bidirectional governance model:
-- **Top-Down (Use):** Products konsumieren Bundles
+- **Top-Down (Use):** Products consume bundles
-- **Bottom-Up (Elevate):** Code wird nach oben refactored wenn Patterns entstehen
+- **Bottom-Up (Elevate):** Code is refactored upward when patterns emerge
 - **Three-Strike Rule:** 1x Product → 2x App → 3x Module/Foundation

-## Quelle
+## Source

-Extrahiert aus: /Users/till.kubelkesportalliance.com/Develop/bgm-portal/
+Extracted from: /Users/till.kubelkesportalliance.com/Develop/bgm-portal/

-Vollständiger Plan siehe: .cursor/plans/symfony_bundle_modularisierung_*.plan.md
+Complete plan see: .cursor/plans/symfony_bundle_modularisierung_*.plan.md